 Remember when I said I didn’t believe in anything being the ‘best’ of anything back in my ‘BEST EVER’ peanut butter cheesecake swirl brownie entry?
 Well, I may have to backtrack a little since I just made some burger buns that could very well be the ‘best ever’.
 Plus, a really, fat, juicy burger loaded with corned beef, swiss cheese and slaw, to put between these burger buns.

 It all started when I was flipping through People Magazine a few weeks ago (my weekly gossip indulgence).
 Sometimes they have a section where a well-known or celebrity chef offers up some recipes from their restaurant, usually recipes that are brand spanking new.
 In this case, it was some party held by Rachael Ray where one of the American Iron Chefs, who also happens to be a phenomenal well-known and celebrity chef chef, Michael Symon, served up these amazing looking burgers loaded with homemade slaw, swiss cheese and pastrami.

 Apparently, these burgers were so popular; they won the People’s Choice Award at this star-studded event.
 Naturally, this piqued my interest, especially since I’m not much of a burger enthusiast.
 It has to be a really, really out of this world burger for me to crave a burger in general, like this Black and Blue Burger with Cajun Mayonnaise I had at some restaurant on the UES, the name totally escaping me, when I was 15.
 Gosh, I wish I could remember!!

-The add-ons looked and sounded great, but I knew what probably made these burgers pretty special was the different cuts of beef used; brisket, sirloin and short rib, to be precise.
+The add-ons looked and sounded great, but I think what probably makes these burgers pretty special are the different cuts of beef used; brisket, sirloin and short rib, to be precise.
 Right then and there I knew I had to try what Michael Symon calls his ‘Fat Doug’ Burger.
 In the culinary world, that’s a akin to a rock star writing a song about you, right?

 Doug must be pretty stoked.